pharo-project/pharo-website/site/success/BergerLevrault-Casino.md

+{
-title: Casino - Revolutionizing Application Migration for Berger-Levrault
+"title": "Casino - Revolutionizing Application Migration for Berger-Levrault", "layout": "blogpost",
-layout: blogpost
-publishDate: "2024-01-15"
+"publishDate" : "2024-01-15"
+}

 In the ever-evolving landscape of software development, Berger-Levrault faced a critical juncture as their applications approached maturity.
 With the imperative to align with new technological standards and stay ahead of the curve, the necessity for a groundbreaking solution became apparent.
 This is the story of how Casino, an innovative tool, not only met the challenge but exceeded expectations, propelling Berger-Levrault into a new era of efficiency and innovation.